 Place Value

-Directions: Use the digits 1 to 9, at most TWO times each, to create a nine-digit number and its corresponding place values.
+Directions: Using the digits 1 to 9, exactly two times each, place a digit in each box to create a nine digit number and its corresponding place values.

 Hint